mad-start/hugo-blog/content/posts/warm-start-learning.md

 The main definition we will have is _warm-start_ learning, as this is the category of techniques I will describe.
 These techniques are characterized by using a pretrained neural network language model, such as [this one](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) from Microsoft.

-1. **Full fine tuning** Freeze none of the weights and simply run your speciic data through to, exactly like training a neural network on a binary classification task (eg. Use cross entropy loss, etc.).
-Read more about fine tuning [here](https://huggingface.co/docs/transformers/training).
+1. **Full tuning** Freeze none of the weights, run your speciic data through adjust the weights based on gradients computed on cross entropy error, exactly like training a neural network on a binary classification task.
+Read more about fine tuning in pytorch [here](https://huggingface.co/docs/transformers/training).

 1. **Last layer tuning** Freeze all of the weights except the second-to-last last layer, and do the same as the previous step.
 This is like running logistic regression on the embeddings produced on the pretrained model.